box/box-windows-sdk-v2/docs/metadata-cascade-policies.md

 BoxCollectionMarkerBased<BoxMetadataCascadePolicy> metadataCascadePolicies = await client.MetadataCascadePolicyManager.GetAllMetadataCascadePoliciesAsync("12345");
 ```

-You can also retrieve metadata cascade policies for another enterprise by using
+You can also retrieve metadata cascade policies for another enterprise with specific fields to retrieve by using
-`MetadataCascadePolicyManager.GetAllMetadataCascadePoliciesAsync(string folderId, string ownerEnterpriseId)`
+`MetadataCascadePolicyManager.GetAllMetadataCascadePoliciesAsync(string folderId, string ownerEnterpriseId, int limit, IEnumberable<string> fields)`

 ```c#
 string folderId = "1111";